-The UK turbo-charged this project after the last financial crash: the public ploughed £137 billion into the banks, publicly owned assets like our Post Office and Green Investment Bank were privatised, and tax cuts were handed to the rich as the rest were given austerity.
+The UK turbo-charged this project after the last financial crash: the public ploughed £137 billion into the banks, publicly owned assets like Royal Mail and the Green Investment Bank were privatised, and tax cuts were handed to the rich as the rest were given austerity.

 A decade later, the promised land of economic recovery has not materialised.
 Instead, Britain is heading for the biggest increase in inequality since Thatcher, and 44 per cent of UK wealth is now hoarded by just 10 per cent of the population.
 In many ways, the reaction to the crash achieved its goal – and Brexit looks to do the same.

 Far from giving back control to voters, those making the decisions post referendum are by and large the same vested interests and out-of-touch establishment types that fuelled the initial sense of disillusionment, with messages backed by far right financiers like Steve Bannon and his ilk – a far cry from a man of the people.

 In the corridors of power, the forceful and cagey European Research Group is steadfast in its pursuit of a hard line Brexit, with Jacob Rees-Mogg at its helm.
 Like so many on the Tory benches, Mogg is an Etonian and multi-millionaire.
 His personal vested interests in Brexit are clear: as Dispatches recently revealed, Mogg may have earned at least £7 million since the referendum through an investment firm that he partly owns.